HOMEBLOGINQUIRYSEARCH

 Types of Brain Tumors in Young Adults

 A brain tumor is a mass or growth of abnormal cells in the brain.
-Brain tumors can be benign (noncancerous) or malignant (cancerous).
-Most brain tumors start in other parts of the body and spread to the brain.
-This condition is called metastatic brain cancer.
+It can be benign (noncancerous) or malignant (cancerous).
+Most brain tumors start in other parts of the body and spread to the brain, a condition called metastatic brain cancer.
 The most common type of metastatic brain cancer is breast cancer.

 Brain tumors can also start in the brain.
 Brain tumors can occur at any age but most commonly affect people over 60. also is one type of brain tumor in young adults.